 Any variations to an SSF project’s costs, scope, outcomes or outputs from the information specified in the application must be reported to the Secretariat prior to implementation.

-Where there are changes to the scope and/or SSF allocation, the project promoter is required to complete a SSF Change Request Form, using the SELEP Ltd template.
+Where there are changes to the scope and/or SSF allocation, the project promoter is required to complete an SSF Change Request Form, using the SELEP Ltd template.
 For minor changes, which are in keeping with the scope and benefits stated in the original application, the SELEP Ltd Chief Executive Officer will consider the approval of the change request.

 For more substantial changes to the scope of the project and/or expected benefits the project promoter is required to update the SSF application template for an updated independent review by the Accountable Body and endorsement by the Strategic Board, prior to the change being agreed by the SELEP Ltd Chief Executive Officer.

-Change request must be considered by the lead Partner Authority for the project, prior to submission to the Secretariat.
+Change requests must be considered by the lead Partner Authority for the project, prior to submission to the Secretariat.

 If the project change is not agreed and the conditions of the grant cannot be satisfied, the applicant will be required to repay the grant to the Accountable Body on behalf of SELEP Ltd, as per the conditions of the agreement.